Hi friends, thanks for stopping by to read about how I’m arranging housesitting positions.

 I’ll update this post once I have that gap filled in or if I find a housesitting job in Scotland in February.

-If you’ve never traveled to England before, it’s a very expensive country.
+If you’ve never travelled to England before, it’s a very expensive country.
 As you can see by all my dates, I’ll be discovering new parts of the country.
 And not paying for hotels!

 The £29 registration fee was really worth it to me.